It took me 3 visits to London for the city to finally sink under my skin. I found it expensive, crowded, and honestly, a bit overrated.

 Get cultured at the Tate Modern

 Give your wallet a rest with Tate Modern, where admission is blissfully, beautifully free!
-One of my favorite things about London is that most museums offer free admission, because they are state-funded.
+One of my favorite things about London is that most museums offer free admission, because they are state-funded (with the exception of special exhibitions, for which there is an extra charge).
 Of course, any donations for the museum are well-received.

 Pro tip: if you thought the Shard was too expensive, there’s a free viewing platform at the Tate Modern!
-It is only 10 floors up to the Shard’s 70-odd stories, but the price can’t be beat.
+It is only 10 floors vs. to the Shard’s 70-odd stories, but the free price tag is hard to argue with.